OnabanjoNimot/second-class-practice/README.md

 # second-class-practice
-practicing what have learnt in the previous class to ascertain mastery
+practicing what have learnt to ascertain mastery